How to tackle storage spaces in your home.

 So to get you through week five (and potentially a few weeks thereafter, as it may take you that long!), I want you first to jot down every room in your home, based on its order of daily purpose.

-And this is your to do list for week five.
+This list of spaces is your task list for week five.

 - Dining Room